How to Insert Arrows in Excel: A Complete Guide

 Getting available shapes in Exc

 • Excel will insert an arrow.
-I have changed the color from the Fill Color section for better visualization.
+We changed the color from the Fill Color section for better visualization.

 Changing color of arrow

-• Insert the rest of the arrows in a similar fashion.
-We set red as the color of the down arrow.
+• Insert the rest of the arrows similarly.
+We set the down arrow to be red.

 Inserting arrows from Shapes

-• I have calculated the difference twice and placed the second result in a separate column.
+• We have calculated the difference twice and placed the second result in a separate column.

 Activate conditional formatt